What is interview feedback?

 Give feedback without making sure it’s welcome

-For many candidates, feedback after an interview is a valuable tool for their future job search strategy, and a way for companies to recognize and pay back the time and effort they’ve put into an application.
+For many candidates, feedback after an interview is a valuable tool for their future job search strategy, and a way for companies to recognise and pay back the time and effort they’ve put into an application.
 But for some people, they prefer to simply move on when an application is unsuccessful.

 Before issuing feedback, check with the candidate that they would like to receive it.
 You could add this as an early checkpoint in your applicant tracking process, such as during an application questionnaire.

 Allow personal biases to skew the picture